My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Showering

-1. Wash the area with plain, non-moisturizing Ivory-type soap and water using a washcloth.
+1. Wash rest of body normally and rinse.
+Last wash the stoma area with plain, non-moisturizing Ivory-type soap and water using your hands (they need to be clean and oily free themselves) and a scrubby pad, gently.
 Do this last after other washing.

-3. The skin should feel “squeaky clean.” when rubbed with fingers.
+3. The skin should feel “squeaky clean.” all around the stoma when rubbed with fingers.
+This is important!

-4. Do not apply other shampoo, conditioner, moisturizing soaps or anything from putting on or running over the area.
-Skin must be absolutely clean and clear of anything.
-No need for healing creams etc., the skin will heal itself fine as long as there is a good bond preventing further digestive enzymes from attacking it.
+4. Do not apply other shampoo, conditioner, moisturizing soaps, ointments or anything from putting on or running over the area or on your fingers.
+Skin must be absolutely clean under the wafer.
+No need for healing creams etc., the skin will heal itself just fine as long as there is a good bond preventing further digestive enzymes from attacking it.
 Other items interfere with bonding and cause leaks to continue.

 ---